+Note:

-Note: This example must be run with glut32.dll.
-This example must open the following .ppm texture files:
+This ex This ex cample must be run with glut32.dll. cample must open the following .ppm texture files:

 - TextureCam0.ppm

 - TextureCam1.ppm

 - TextureCam2.ppm

 - TextureCam3.ppm

 - TextureCam4.ppm

 - TextureCam5.ppm

 A.3 ladybugCaptureHDRImage

 This example code demonstrates how to capture a series of images closely spaced in time suitable for input into a high dynamic range image creation system.